Situations in which an employment contract may be terminated

 Changing jobs or working for another employer after termination of contract

-Please refer to Ministry of Human Resources and Emiratisation (MoHRE) and Federal Authority for Identity, Citizenship, Customs & Ports Security (ICP) for information and services regarding grace periods, new work permits and residency.
+You may refer to the Ministry of Human Resources and Emiratisation (MoHRE) and Federal Authority for Identity, Citizenship, Customs & Ports Security (ICP) for information and services regarding grace periods, new work permits and residency.

-Meanwhile, Article 8 of the Ministerial Resolution No. 47 of 2022 Regarding the Settlement of Labour Disputes and Complaints Procedures (PDF, 292 KB) mentions that an employee may not get a work permit for one year from the date of his/her departure from the UAE if:
+Article 8 of the Ministerial Resolution No. 47 of 2022 Regarding the Settlement of Labour Disputes and Complaints Procedures states that an employee may not obtain a work permit for one year from the date of his departure from the UAE if:

-- he/she terminates the employment contract during his/her probation period, provided that the employer had not breached his/her contractual obligations or if
+- The worker terminated the employment relationship during the probation period, provided the employer did not breach their contractual obligations.

-- a ‘work abandonment’ report against him/her was found to be true.
+- A ‘work abandonment’ report against the worker was proven to be true.